gabrielbazan/lycheepy/README.md

 For development purposes, all you need to run _LycheePy_ is clone the repository and execute the [start.sh](/lycheepy/start.sh) script.

-I still did not figured out the best way of deploying an application with docker-compose into production.
-I will require some research.
+I still do not figure out the best way of deploying an application with docker-compose into production.
+I will require some more research.

 ## Static Configuration

-You can configure on which repositories the geospatial data will be automaticly published on the _worker/worker/settings.py_ file.
+You can configure on which repositories the geospatial data will be automatically published on the _worker/worker/settings.py_ file.
 It is a dictionary where each key determines a supported repository kind, and for each one of them we specify a list of repositories of that kind.
-So we could, for example, publish on multiple geoserver instances and multiple FTP servers at the same time.
+So, we could, for example, publish on multiple _GeoServer_ instances and multiple FTP servers at the same time.
 ```python
 REPOSITORIES = {
     Repositories.GEO_SERVER: [